yihangdu/CS349_FinalProject_Data/README.txt

 These three files are split from shuffled Diagnostics_processed.csv with the ratio of 6:2:2.

 - Diagnostics_preprocessing.ipynb
 Some simple preprocessing code to do what we have described above.
+If un-normalized data is needed, simply comment out the for-loop that normalizes the data and re-run all blocks.

 - ForWeka
 The directory contains scripts and files needed to do prediction with Weka.
 For most of algorithms assembled in Weka, we have 69% overall accuracy.